Radcliff Camera, Oxford

 Proven intellectual and academic achievement of a high standard is the first quality required of applicants, but they will also be required to show integrity of character, interest in and respect for their fellow beings, the ability to lead, and the energy to use their talents to the full.

-The following elaborate upon the above statement and originate from the American secretary of the Rhodes Trust and from a few personal reflections:
+The following elaborates upon the above statement and originates from the American secretary of the Rhodes Trust (and from a few personal reflections):

 Marshall Scholarships